awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 Some tables use an interleaved sort key on a single column\.
 In general, such a table is less efficient and consumes more resources than a table that uses a compound sort key on a single column\.

 Interleaved sorting improves performance in certain cases where multiple columns are used by different queries for filtering\.
 Using an interleaved sort key on a single column is effective only in a particular case\.
 That case is when queries often filter on CHAR or VARCHAR column values that have a long common prefix in the first 8 bytes\.
 For example, URL strings are often prefixed with "`https://`"\.
 For single\-column keys, a compound sort is better than an interleaved sort for any other filtering operations\.
 A compound sort speeds up joins, GROUP BY and ORDER BY operations, and window functions that use PARTITION BY and ORDER BY on the sorted column\.
 An interleaved sort doesn't benefit any of those operations\.
-For more information, see [Choosing sort keys](t_Sorting_data.md)\.
+For more information, see [Working with sort keys](t_Sorting_data.md)\.

 Using compound sort significantly reduces maintenance overhead\.
 Tables with compound sort keys don't need the expensive VACUUM REINDEX operations that are necessary for interleaved sorts\.
 In practice, compound sort keys are more effective than interleaved sort keys for the vast majority of Amazon Redshift workloads\.